KCCFD/SPAxb_PETSc/README.md

  |_ _ _ _ _ _|_ _ _ _ _ _|_ _ _ _ _ _| _ _ _ _ _ |

 The resulting matrix size is 16x16.
 The above cell ordering results in a sparse matrix with increasing bandwidth with cell number.
-Each cell corresponds to a matrix entry typical to that of finite volume discretization.
+Each cell corresponds to a matrix entry typical to that of cell-based finite volume/finite difference discretization.

 A grid file is provided "grid.out" that shows the cell-cell connectivity.
 For interior cells (2,5,6,7) there are 4 neighbours, hence the number of non-zero entries are 5 including the parent cell number.
 For boundary cells (0,1,3,4,8,9,10,11,12,13,14,15) the number of neighbouring cells are less than 4, hence the non-zero entries in the corresponding rows are less than 5.
 In the grid file "grid.out", the corresponding entries of the boundary cells where neighbours are absent are labelled '-1'.